Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

 We then recalculated the masses using the $L$ and \teff{} values obtained from the seismic model fits listed in Table~\ref{tab:output_values}, and plotted them in the right panel of Fig.~\ref{fig:mass_comp}.
 In contrast with the results above, these correlate very well with our seismic masses.
 The matches are not perfect, however, as clear systematic differences are visible.
 Most relations give results very similar to the original one published by \citet{vAB1971}, underestimating the masses by an average difference of --0.020 to --0.028~$M_\odot$, relative to the seismic masses.
 The only relation that overestimates the masses is that of \citet{Marconi-2015}, with an average difference of +0.032~$M_\odot$.
 These results highlight the true difference between various models and their parameter choices, rather than the uncertainties coming from the observations.
 The main source of observational uncertainty left in these fits is in the frequencies of the modes we fit.

 \citet{Gratton-2010} determined a different mass relation based on the $B-V$ (or $V-I$) color indices and [Fe/H] indices of HB stars.
 We calculated the masses of both the RRc and the rHB stars using our dereddened $B-V$ colors.
 The results are displayed in Fig.~\ref{fig:mass_comp_gr}.
 This relation results in a larger mass difference (0.037~$M_\odot$) between the two groups than what we found from the seismic data.
-We suspect that this difference is coming from the fact that the relation is based on zero-age HB stellar models, whereas the stars in M4 are not necessarily on the ZAHB, but rather at evolutionary stages dictated by their common ages and thus common masses.
+This difference could be related to he fact that the relation is based on zero-age HB stellar models, whereas the stars in M4 are not necessarily on the zero-age horizontal branch (ZAHB), but rather at evolutionary stages dictated by their common ages and thus common masses.

+Finally, we compared our results directly to the BaSTI ZAHB models.
+We plot three model sequences in Fig.~\ref{fig:basti} on the $\log{}(T_{\rm eff})$ -- mass plane.
+All three models are $\alpha$-enhanced ([$\alpha$/Fe] = +0.4), with differing [Fe/H] indices (-1.3, -1.2, -0.9) but similar He contents (Y = 0.259, 0.250, 0.252).
+While the inferred mass and \teff{} values do not line up well with a single track, three out of four RRc stars within $1\sigma$ from the measured [Fe/H] = $-1.1\pm 0.07$ value of the cluster, with RRc stars aligning with slightly more metal-poor (more massive), and RHB stars with slighly metal-rich (lighter) sequences.
+This result agrees with what we observe in Fig.~\ref{fig:mass_comp_gr}.
+However, whether the ZAHB models overestimate the mass gradient along the HB or our mass measurements contain systematic offsets cannot be decided from these results alone.